What happens during a hearing

 Interpreters language and disability access(external link)

-Information as to the expectations of an interpreter can be found at:
+Information about interpreters can be found at:

 Interpreting in courts and tribunals(external link)